 If you are experiencing financial problems that may affect your attendance at university or rent payments, you must communicate them to your landlord and to SUHomes.
 This allows us to advise you on what to do and what hardship loans and bursaries are available for you.
 It also avoids other people becoming liable for your rent.
 Alternatively, visit the SU Advice Centre on square 3.

-here are scholarships, bursaries and hardship grants/loans available at the University of Essex: essex.ac.uk/fees-and-funding/ug/scholarships/ To apply for a Students’ Union Hardship Loan, visit essex.su/money If you require advice on Student Loans, please call Student Finance England on 0300 100 0607 or visit the SU Advice Centre on square 3.
+There are scholarships, bursaries and hardship grants/loans available at the University of Essex.
+To apply for a Students’ Union Hardship Loan, visit essex.su/money If you require advice on Student Loans, please call Student Finance England on 0300 100 0607 or visit the SU Advice Centre on square 3.

 When signing your tenancy agreement, you are contracted to pay your rent on time and in full.
 We recommend setting up a standing order or automatic, recurring bank transfer on your online banking for peace of mind.
 If you do not pay your rent, your guarantor is liable and we will contact them to request payment on your behalf.
 Other tenants and their guarantors may become liable for your rent if you and / or your guarantor do not pay.
-Refusal to pay rent can lead to Court.
-Late payment will result in a £25.00 plus VAT fee.
+Refusal to pay rent can lead to Court action.

-Late payment of rent will result in a £25.00 plus VAT fee.
-The tenant who has paid their rent late is liable for this cost.
 SUHomes or the landlord will be in direct contact with that tenant.
 If they do not answer to our correspondence or still do not pay, then we will be in contact with their guarantor to request payment.
-If the tenant and their guarantor do not pay the rent and late payment fee, then other tenants and their guarantors are equally liable for this cost if a joint / shared tenancy agreement is in place.
-If tenants are on single / individual tenancy agreements, then the only people liable for rent and late payment fees are the tenant and their guarantor.
+If the tenant and their guarantor do not pay the rent, then other tenants and their guarantors are equally liable for this cost if a joint / shared tenancy agreement is in place.
+If tenants are on single / individual tenancy agreements, then the only people liable for rent are the tenant and their guarantor.

 If we manage your property and you need to speak to us outside of office hours (Monday – Friday 9am- 5pm), you should call our emergency out-of-hours number.
 This will be provided to you at the beginning of your tenancy in your Welcome Packs.
 In case of a medical emergency, you should contact 999 and ask for an Ambulance.
 In case of a fire, you should contact 999 and ask for the Fire Brigade.
 If illegal, threatening, abusive or anti-social behaviour is occurring, you should call the Police on 101 (nonemergency) or 999 (strictly for emergencies).
-If you are experiencing problems with your neighbours, you should speak to Colchester Borough Council through the below link. colchester.gov.uk/article/13029/Noise-and-other-nuisance
+If you are experiencing problems with your neighbours, you should speak to Colchester Borough Council.